cengizozel/libsci-dl/README.md

 - [Extending](docs/extending.md) - add a new source by writing a resolver.
 - [Troubleshooting](docs/troubleshooting.md) - chromedriver, rate limits, cookies, TLS.

-## Legal
+## Disclaimer

-This tool automates access to third-party services, some of which host copyrighted material without permission; downloading such material may be illegal where you live.
-It is intended for legitimate uses: open-access works, material you are licensed to access, and text and data mining where permitted.
-You are responsible for how you use it and for complying with the law and each service's terms.
-The author hosts no content and does not endorse infringement.
+`libsci-dl` is a client that retrieves documents by their identifiers.
+It hosts, stores, and distributes no content of its own; it only sends requests to publicly available services on the user's behalf, much like a web browser.

+Users are responsible for ensuring they have the right to access any material they retrieve and for complying with applicable copyright law and the terms of each service.
+The tool is intended for legitimate purposes, including accessing open-access publications, retrieving material the user is licensed or otherwise entitled to access, personal research, and text and data mining where permitted.

+This project is provided for educational and research purposes only.

 ## License